Unscreen Yourself Dictionary Definition - Updated

 What This Does to Your Brain

-When you're stuck in the scroll, your brain is in a constant state of low-level stress.
+When you're stuck in the doomscrolling, your brain is in a constant state of low-level stress.
 You're not relaxing.
 You're not recharging.
 You're context-switching hundreds of times per hour—news to meme to ad to video to notification to text—and calling it a "break."

 Your brain was designed to focus on one thing at a time.